 Read this post to learn how to write instagram captions

 Hi there!
-If you somehow stumbled on this post, I guess you are either:
+If you somehow stumbled on this post, I guess you want to know how to write perfect Instagram captions.

 - New to Instagram – Hi!
-Let’s connect: @allebusinesscoach
+Let’s connect:@alleceambur

 - Think that writing captions is HARD (*spoiler – It’s not!)

-- Looking for new ideas/tips on how to write BETTER captions
+- Looking for new ideas/tips on how to write perfect Instagram captions

 - or you’ve been using the “Kardashian” method of posting single emojis like “🍑” and didn’t get any engagement